kitten-design/kitten-ui/README.md

-# kitten-ui
+# kitten-ui (work in progress)

-React components library (work in progress)
+This is a React component library designed for learning and practicing React.
+Please do not use it in a production environment.